Clone the repository

-The Redis MCP Server provides a natural language interface for AI agents to interact with Redis databases.
-It allows applications to manage and search data in Redis using conversational language, supporting operations like storing conversations, caching items, and performing vector searches.
+The Redis MCP Server is a natural language interface that allows AI agents to interact with Redis databases.
+It enables storing, retrieving, and managing data in Redis through conversational commands, making it easy to implement Redis operations in AI-driven workflows without writing complex code.

 To install the Redis MCP Server: